MSc/Postgraduate Diploma/Postgraduate Certificate Human Resource Management (International)

-Alongside up-to-the-minute, practitioner-focused teaching, we will arrange regular opportunities for you to spend time in a local organisation shadowing the work of HR professionals.
+Alongside up-to-the-minute, practitioner-focused teaching, we also arrange regular opportunities for you to spend time in a local organisation shadowing the work of HR professionals.

 A particular feature of this course is the very personal interest we take in your development.
-Using psychometric assessments, skills development workshops and a range of practical activities, we will profile your unique attributes, develop your strengths and offer extensive feedback on your progress throughout.
+Using people analytic tools, behaviour development workshops and a range of practical activities, we'll profile your unique attributes, develop your strengths and offer extensive feedback on your progress throughout.

 Studying in Bristol

 One of Britain's most historic and beautiful cities, Bristol attracts tens of thousands of students from elsewhere in Britain and around the world.
-It is within easy travelling distance of London, Bath and Oxford.
+It's within easy travelling distance of London, Bath and Oxford.